LSHteam/leaflet-solr-heatmap/Readme.md

 # Leaflet-Solr-Heatmap

-A Leaflet plugin that supports spatial exploration and visualizes heatmap facets from Solr 5.x
+A Leaflet plugin that supports spatial exploration and visualizes heatmap facets from Solr.

 ## Demo